 I want to go on a trippy-art pub crawl with my girl when she comes down to Melbourne.
 What bars can you recommend?

-Not necessarily exactly the same theme, but some funky/shabby chic/crazy interior recommendations off the top of my head (most in the city as the density is higher) that you might like: - E55 (Elizabeth St, City) - The Carlton Hotel (Bourke St, City) - The Croft Institute (City) - Workshop (Elizabeth St, City) - Red Hummingbird (City) - Lily Blacks (City) - Loop (Meyers Place, City) Have fun! about 9 years ago
+Not necessarily exactly the same theme, but some funky/shabby chic/crazy interior recommendations off the top of my head (most in the city as the density is higher) that you might like: - E55 (Elizabeth St, City) - The Carlton Hotel (Bourke St, City) - The Croft Institute (City) - Workshop (Elizabeth St, City) - Red Hummingbird (City) - Lily Blacks (City) - Loop (Meyers Place, City) Have fun! over 9 years ago

 Horoki (Japanese/Italian fusion tapas - sounds weird, but is awesome - won the best dish in Cheap Eats a year or two ago).
-Hutong Dumpling House (book ahead) Movida Next Door (Spanish/tapas - hard to get in to, but great) about 9 years ago
+Hutong Dumpling House (book ahead) Movida Next Door (Spanish/tapas - hard to get in to, but great) over 9 years ago

 5 answers1k views